Merkel slams 'unforgivable' far-right backed state premier vote | DW | 06.02.2020

 On Wednesday, German politics was rocked by the news that Thomas Kemmerich of the pro-business Free Democrats (FDP) had been elected state premier by the Thuringia state parliament.

-This was shockingon three counts, as not only had the FDP barely cleared the 5% support threshold to join the legislature, but he beat incumbent Left party candidate Bodo Ramelow by a single vote only because the ethno-nationalist AfD decided not to vote for their own independent candidate but support Kemmerich instead.
+The result caused a shock as not only had the FDP barely cleared the 5% support threshold to join the legislature, but he beat incumbent Left party candidate Bodo Ramelow by a single vote only because the AfD decided not to vote for their own independent candidate but support Kemmerich instead.

 Kemmerich's election was also supported by the regional Christian Democrats (CDU), Merkel's party.
 She accused the Thuringia CDU of abandoning the "values and beliefs" of the party.